cristianprochnow/step-by-stapp/README.md

 ## Concepts

 ### Widget
 Basically, all we see (and also what we not see, at some moments, but we'll talk about this later) within a Flutter app is a widget.
 Since a button until the whole screen.

 For start a screen, we can set `Container()` component as master component and then start all the magic putting inside it the widgets.

+## Tricks

+### Reset OS configs
+If in some situation you desire reset the configuration applyed at OS folders, you can simply run `flutter create .` inside your app root directory after delete OS folders.